 Each of the Sponsoring Churches is represented on the pantry board by one of its members.
 Each board member works in the pantry, is responsible for coordinating additional volunteers and arranging food drives through their church.

-The Glen Ellyn Food Pantry’s annual Thanksgiving event helps clients put a warn holiday meal of the table for their families.
-The meals are sponsored by donations from the community and includes a turkey, potatoes, and other non-perishable Thanksgiving necessities.
-Last year, after two days of handing out food, pantry volunteer supplies about 550 local families, nearly 100 more than the previous year.
+The Glen Ellyn Food Pantry’s annual Thanksgiving event helps clients put a warm holiday meal on the table for their families.
+The meals are sponsored by donations from the community and includes a turkey, potatoes and other non-perishable Thanksgiving necessities.
+Last year, after two days of handing out food, pantry volunteers supplied about 550 local families, nearly 100 more than the previous year.

 Sponsoring Churches & Board Members